-- 11.10.1 As the levels of the vessel's autonomy change within the mission, the location of the operator may well change from a local control to remote location.
-Operators operating or monitoring from BCS should have complete understanding of the mission, as well as any specific tasks that may be required from them. - 11.10.2 Emergency scenarios and test procedure drills should be devised and practiced at regular intervals.
+- 12.14.1 As the levels of the MASS autonomy change within the mission, the location of the MASS operator may well change from one RCC to another RCC.
+Operators operating or monitoring from any RCC should have complete understanding of the mission, as well as any specific tasks that may be required from them. - 12.14.2 Emergency scenarios and test procedure drills should be devised and practiced at regular intervals.
 These drills are to be recorded in the Operators Record Book.
-(See Annex B to Chapter 11 and Chapter 10) - 11.10.3 New operator skill sets will evolve and need to be assessed and, where appropriate incorporated into the training requirements of MASS operators.
+(See Annex B to Chapter 12) - 12.14.3 New MASS operator skill sets will evolve and need to be assessed and, where appropriate incorporated into the training requirements of MASS operators.